mohammadrezza/Kiruna-eXplorer/retrospective.md

 - What caused your errors in estimation (if any)?

+Given the underestimation errors, we hadn’t allocated any time for bug fixing, so resolving issues ended up taking longer than anticipated.

 - What lessons did you learn (both positive and negative) in this sprint?

+We learned that effective coordination helped us complete the project on time, and that having different people perform the same test allowed us to evaluate various aspects of the task.

+One challenge is that, with our language barriers, when explanations aren’t clear, we should provide more examples to enhance understanding.

 - Which improvement goals set in the previous retrospective were you able to achieve?

+We reached our goal: we did the testing and we did create documentation (postman) beforse starting everything

 - Which ones you were not able to achieve?
 Why?

+We did achieve both

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+We should pay closer attention to detail and continuously check constraints, not just at the beginning.

 - One thing you are proud of as a Team!!

+We as a team are proud that our group collaborated so effectively: whenever someone encountered a problem, there was always someone else ready to step in and offer support.